 While Ogundeji’s profile is somewhat limited as a pass rusher on the outside, he could be fairly productive as a hybrid EDGE who rotates to the interior on pass-rushing reps.
 Ogundeji’s best traits — explosiveness, power, and length — translate well to a straight-line, gap-rushing role.
 He’s shown flashes in his limited interior reps at Notre Dame.

 Going even further, a full-time transition might not be out of the question.
 Ogundeji packed on over 50 pounds without losing his athleticism.
-Perhaps he can get to 280 or 285 and add even more power to his game.
+Perhaps he can get to 275 or 280 and add even more power to his game.
 In that scenario, he’d be a versatile 3-4 defensive end with potential in 4-3 schemes as well.

 Where might Ogundeji go, and to what team?

 I’m a big fan of Ogundeji’s upside.
-As of now, however, he seems like an early-to-mid Day 3 pick, given his lack of role definition at the next level.
-He’ll likely progress through the draft process as a defensive end.
+As of now, however, he seems like a mid-to-late Day 3 pick, given his lack of role definition at the next level.
+He’s been a defensive end throughout the draft process.
 However, his projected versatility and inside utility adds to his appeal.